underhillanna/PhotosynQ-Documentation/help/_macros_Save_a_Macro.md

 ### Save a Macro

-Once you are done, save your work and share it with the comnunity.
+Once you are done, save your work and share it with the community.

 #### Desktop